namiverm/Developer-Portal-Tenant-API/docs/getting-started/setup-tenant/deploy-tenant.md

 ## Step 13: Launching your application

 Final step is to launch your application by clicking on Open URL.
-Test Changes
+Test Changes with new github API

 ![Launch App]